johnjkenny/gcp_secrets/README.md

   -v VERSION, --version VERSION
                         Secret version to delete.
 Will delete all secret versions if not specified.
                         Default: all

+  -d, --disable         Disable the secret version instead of deleting it

+  -e, --enable          Enable the secret version

   -pi PROJECTID, --projectID PROJECTID
                         Project ID.
 Default: Service account project